 Large amounts of androgens during fetal development cause a hypertrophied clitoris capable of elongation and erection and a fused labia forming a false scrotum.
 The vagina has merged with the urethra to form a common urogenital tract that makes a sharp bend and exits through the peniform clitoris.
 At puberty, the urethral opening splits.
 Copulation and birth are complicated because of this anatomy.
 With its powerful teeth and jaws and its efficient digestion, the spotted hyena can utilize virtually everything on a carcass except the rumen contents and horn bosses.
 Even desiccated carcasses yield protein and minerals during lean times.

 The high, cackling giggle typically given by a hyena being chased expresses intense fear or excitement, and gives the name "laughing hyena".
 Hyenas go through elaborate greeting ceremonies involving a lengthy genital inspection.
 This probably is an appeasement gesture to restrict aggression since the subordinate usually lifts a leg and offers itself for inspection first.
 The hyena's reputation as a skulking, craven coward is not justified.
 Perfect opportunists, hyenas will take whatever entails the least effort and risk, but hunger will also drive a hyena to run down and kill unaided a large healthy bull wildebeest.
+When hunting in packs their success rate increases dramatically, and they can work together to effectively isolate a single herd animal and pursue it to death.
 Hyenas often lose their kills to lions, but sometimes several hyenas can bluff female or immature lions out of their kills.
 They also take kills from other predators.
 Most numerous of the large African predators since its behavior allows it to function as a solitary scavenger and predator of small animals or as a group-living hunter of ungulates.

 STATUS IN WILD: